-Being nearly 10 years ago, I realize there are many of you who have probably already read through all 18 volumes of this classic.
+Being nearly 20 years since it’s release in English, I realize there are many of you who have probably already read through all 18 volumes of this classic.
 But for those of you new to shoujo manga, or even manga in general, perhaps you have yet to stumble across its pages.
 It is to that end that I write this review, in hopes of encouraging a new generation of FY (Fushigi Yuugi) fans.
 Firstly, a brief summary to bring us all up to speed, and maybe dust out a few of the cobwebs for those of us old readers.

-We start off the glutton Miaka Yuuki, a 3rd year middle school student in the midst of studying for her entrance exams to get into the prominent high school of Jonan.* One day while studying in the library with her best friend Yui, they discover a mysterious book in the back room called ‘The Universe of the Four Gods’.
-Upon opening its pages they are immediately transported, unbeknownst to them, smack dab into the setting of ancient China.
-After a run a run in with some thugs and a handsome strangers they are returned home with doubts about their experience, was it a dream or was it real?
+We start off with the glutton Miaka Yuuki, a 3rd year middle school student in the midst of studying for her entrance exams for the prestigious Jonan high school.* One day while studying in the library with her best friend Yui, they discover a mysterious book in the back room called ‘The Universe of the Four Gods’.
+Upon opening its pages they are immediately transported, unbeknownst to them, smack dab into the middle of ancient China.
+After a confusing run in with some local thugs and a handsome stranger, they are returned home with doubts about whether their experience was a dream or reality?

 Plagued with curiosity, Miaka decides to re-enter the book and finds herself written down as the Heroine, the Miko of Suzaku (Priestess of Suzaku).
-In order to obtain the power of Suzaku, which will grant her three wishes, she must find her 7 celestial warriors across the country of Konan and summon the god-beast.
-The adventure is wrought with hilarity, betrayal, love, and sacrifice as Miaka and Yui are plunged into a world of war, struggling to come to terms with a whole new range of emotions and fighting for survival.
+In order to obtain the power of the mighty Suzaku, and thus her three wishes, she must find her 7 celestial warriors across the country of Konan and summon the god-beast.
+The adventure is wrought with hilarity, betrayal, love, and sacrifice as Miaka and Yui are modern girls plunged into a world of war, struggling to come to terms with a whole new range of emotions and fighting for survival.

-Splattered with ridiculous comic relief and sometimes just silly humor, it does well to break the tension at some of the more dramatic scenes.
-The romance is a little predictable at the start, and seems to fall into the Mary Sue Syndrome but it more than makes up for it in the long run.
-The many twists, turns, and back flips the relationship must endure through the course of the series will have you second guessing and losing hope altogether, the conclusion being that not all stories end happy and not everyone’s favorite characters will survive to the end.
+Splattered with ridiculous comic relief and, at times, cheesy humor, it does well to break the tension at some of the more intense dramatic scenes.
+The romance is a little predictable at the start, and almost seems to fall into the Mary Sue Syndrome but it more than makes up for it in the long run.
+The many twists, turns, and back flips the relationships between the characters in this series must endure will have you second guessing and losing hope altogether.
+In the end you will be left with a stark reminder that not all stories end happy and not everyone’s favorite characters will survive to the end.

-The development of some characters might be lacking a bit, but it does come about by the end of the series.
-And it is still better than other shoujo manga out there that lack it completely.
-Though it’s true that the story does span over 18 volumes, and I am proud to say I have read the entire series a few times, I personally like to believe that the series ends at volume 13.
-Volume 1-13 is considered part 1 and volume 14-18 is part 2 of the series.
-In my opinion the 2nd part of the series travels down a confusing path that take away from the story overall.
-You will however make some interesting discoveries about what happens to the original characters after the events of part 1.
-I still recommend at least reading through part 2 to make your own assumptions.
+Though it’s true that the full story does span over all 18 volumes, volumes 1-13 are considered “part 1” while the latter 14-18 are “part 2”.
+And while I am proud to say I have read the entire series a few times, I personally like to believe that the series ends at volume 13 (the end of part 1).
+As an avid reader myself, I understand the maddening ache when a good story comes to an end leaving you to wonder and wish to find out what happens after “the end”.
+And while you will make some interesting discoveries about what happens to the original characters after the events of part 1, in my opinion part 2 of the series travels down a confusing and unnecessary path that takes away from the story overall.
+I still, however, recommend at least reading through the entire series to make your own assumptions.
 Overall, this series is a bit dramatic at times but it still makes for a great shoujo manga.

 *For a tidbit of information in case there are some newbies out there, in Japan the school system (mostly) goes 6-3-3-4, 6 years elementary, 3 years middle school, 3 years high school, and 4 years university.
-In between junior high and high school, and high school and university, there are entrance exams to deal with.
-And the better the high school you get into, the better university you will get into, so the high school entrance exams can be a big deal.
-There’s a lot more to it but that’s the basic gist.
+Entrance exams take place to get into middle school, high school, and university.
+The better middle school you get into, the better chances you have in getting into a better high school and thus a better university.